 You should be able to find dehydrated tomatoes in your local health-oriented grocery store.
-However, if you are shopping online, we recommend that you buy from the “Mother Ship” of the sun dried tomato world — Just Tomatoes.
-This company has a long history and a reputation for an excellent product (as you can see from our second video).
+However, if you are shopping online, this is a well-priced organic dried tomato that you can grab from our Amazon partner here.
 These are dried in a dehydrator — a popular method of drying.
 However, here we describe the process for drying them in the heat of the summer outside.

 To make your own, watch the sun dried tomatoes video on YouTube or follow the instructions below.

 You may be tempted to store your sun dried tomatoes in an air-tight container in a cool place but you will save them longer if you freeze them or store them in olive oil.
 If you have dried a bounty of tomatoes, you may want to try both storage methods to give you some variety.